mv-2112/canonical-openstack-docs/reference/concepts/architecture.rst

-It is possible to deploy a single-node cloud with remote access to control plane services and instances - this is the ‘remote’ option for instance networking and requires a range of IP addresses for K8s loadbalancer use on the network upon which the node being used resides - see the guided deployment tutorial for examples on how to do this.
+It is possible to deploy a single-node cloud with remote access to control plane services and instances - this is the ‘remote’ option for instance networking and requires a range of IP addresses for K8s load-balancer use on the network upon which the node being used resides - see the guided deployment tutorial for examples on how to do this.

 Multi-node